 Some swear by it, and the group meeting aspect of AA and other 12 Step programs brings in some other potential benefits.
 Efficacy studies are mostly positive, but sometimes mixed.
 12 Steps is very much possible online through group video calls, but it remains to be monopolized by Alcoholics Anonymous.

 12 Steps could be criticized for being rooted in religion, with faith being the second step.
 Some find religion on this path to recovery and are thankful for it, while some see it as an unnecessary obstacle.
 We suggest you check our list of the best Christian Therapy sites if you feel that approach can work well for you.

 Medication Therapy is a broad category for treating addiction, but it’s rooted in using medication or other substances to overcome addiction.
 To take this to the very fringes of current research, psilocybin – the psychoactive compound found in ‘magic mushrooms’ – has been helping patients with alcohol addiction.

 It may sound counter-intuitive, but such substances and medication are mind-altering in supposedly beneficial ways.
-And, when combined with talking therapy, can help patients open up more.
-Medication therapy could be many things outside of psilocybin of course, but ultimately it’s usually a way to leverage talking therapy or potentially subdue other cognitive behaviors.
+And, when combined with talk therapy, can help patients open up more.
+Medication therapy could be many things outside of psilocybin of course, but ultimately it’s usually a way to leverage talk therapy or potentially subdue other cognitive behaviors.